Athens 2004 Unofficial Mascot

 When the American tobacco companies said they were wrong to use Joe Camel to target American children and they were retiring him we didn't know they were retiring him to Greece.
 Now he has become one of the biggest and most recognized celebrities in the country and has helped make Greece one of the highest in cigarette smokers per capita.

-Athens is known for its population of street dogs and it would be tough to find a more appropriate mascot then this one who not only knows how to hang-out but can apparently read Greek!
+Athens is known for its population of street dogs and it would be tough to find a more appropriate mascot than this one who not only knows how to hang-out but can apparently read Greek!
 Her name is Dogopotomus.

 One of the ducks from the National Garden would have made a great mascot.
 But which one?